Last updated on July 3, 2023 by Wandering our World

 - If you are walking a trail, make sure you choose to camp in a place that won’t be in any other hiker’s or walker’s way.

 - When wild camping in the Isle of Man, you should never make a campfire.
-For cooking, use a storm cooker.
-Our recommendation would be the Swedish brand Trangia, as their storm cookers are safe and virtually indestructible.
+Instead of building campfires, you could use a storm cooker for cooking – but check local laws first.
+Then there is much less wildfire risk and you can cook knowing that the fire is contained.
+We believe the best ones on the market are Trangia storm cookers.
 Portable solar ovens, like this one by GoSun, are also a good fuel-less option.

 - Take any rubbish with you, and leave your camping spot exactly the way you found it.